SpektacleFR/Libertatem-Browser/README.md

 # Libertatem-Browser
 The browser that doesn't track you.
-Available for Windows only at the moment.
+Available for Windows and Linux (Ubuntu, tested) only at the moment.
-I will attempt an Android version, that has the same functionalities.
+I will attempt an Android version that has the same functionalities, but have a potato laptop so might be delayed.
 Libertatem keeps no record of your online activity, other than a list of addresses in the C# code, which is used for the back button.

 # Questions